18 May 2012

 His latest work is titled Did Jesus Exist?: The Historical Argument for Jesus of Nazareth.
 Its purported subject is mythicism, that is, the notion that the legend of Jesus might be just that, legendary, not based on a real historical personality, but instead on an essentially fictional character.
 Simply put (too simply, in my opinion): the notion that Jesus did not really exist.

 I'd read several of his previous books before — Jesus: Apocalyptic Prophet …, Misquoting Jesus, and Forged. — so I am familiar with his general take on the historical Jesus.
-He subscribes to the failed apocalyptic millennial prophet model which Schweitzer espoused at the turn of the century and Renan before him.
+He subscribes to the failed apocalyptic millennial prophet model which Schweitzer had espoused at the turn of the twentieth century.
 I am also familiar with his narrative style, which I have always found, I must confess, to be excessively confident and a bit prosaic.
 This general rhetorical bent is continued in Did Jesus Exist.

 Several highly critical reviews of this book have already appeared in the blogosphere, one of the most damning being that of Richard Carrier on his blog, which (rightly) focuses on the copious —the blatantly obvious, and even sophomoric— errors in the book, errors which only a very sloppy writer with little regard for accuracy would make.
 I won't rehash those here, but I recommend Carrier's review very much.
 Instead, I would like to highlight an aspect of Ehrman's book which I feel has been overlooked by many critics.